-We make it easy for you to process orders via our eBike To Work platform.
+We make it easy for you to process orders via the eBike To Work platform.
 Our team will take care of any paperwork, build, prepare and deliver your new electric bike.
 This can normally be done within a few days (depending on your employer).
 Simply follow these 3 steps:

 Our qualified eBike technicians will fully build and setup your new electric bike ahead of carefully boxing it with any accessories you may have added.
 You will receive tracking direct from our couriers on dispatch so you can see when to expect your delivery.

-Just fill in the details below & we'll be in touch with you and your employer.
-We'll set up the scheme and handle all the paperwork.
+Just fill in the details below & we'll be in touch with you or your employer.
+We'll set up the order and advise what to fill in.

 Frequently asked questions